Pau1fitz/iOS-music-app/README.md

 ![Alt text](https://github.com/Pau1fitz/iOS-music-app/blob/master/code/home.png)
 ![Alt text](https://github.com/Pau1fitz/iOS-music-app/blob/master/code/likes.png)

-SoundChoice is a tinder type app where a user can listen to a song and then decide whether to like it and add to favorites, or alternatively skipping and moving onto the next song.
+<h5>SoundChoice is a tinder type app where a user can listen to a song and then decide whether to like it and add to favorites, or alternatively skipping and moving onto the next song.</h5>

 <h3>I built this application using the following technologies:</h3>
 <ul>